 LarissaGordon.jpeg Larissa Gordon, Aberdeen City

 Larissa Gordon is the Virtual School Head Teacher in Aberdeen City and was the first Virtual School Head Teacher in Scotland, taking up the post in December 2015.
 Larissa’s virtual school team includes an Education Support Officer and she is supported by colleagues in social work, the third sector, central education services, and a Looked After Children’s Nurse.
-Together, they work to develop and improve services for care experienced children and young people, including support for children in kinship care and early years.
+Together, they work to develop and improve services for care experienced children and young people with a focus on Education.
 Larissa also works closely with a range of agencies to provide an effective and strategically coordinated approach to levelling the playing field for care experienced children.
 In addition to her role in Aberdeen, Larissa joined CELCIS’s Education Team part-time in 2020 as the National Advisor to the Virtual School Head Teacher Network.

 You can contact Larissa by emailing lagordon@aberdeencity.gov.uk

-Emma Allen is the Virtual Head Teacher in Aberdeenshire.
-Since taking up the post in August 2019, Emma and her team have worked closely with care experienced primary and secondary pupils through key staff in their schools, as well as providing support at a strategic level for young people leaving school and children in early years settings.
-In partnership with care experienced pupils, the team is currently co-designing an online platform where children and young people can share their views, successes, and find useful resources.
-Emma and her team have also focused on building positive relationships with multi-agency colleagues to develop networks, raise awareness and work towards planning support for pupils to improve their attainment and outcomes.
+Holly Robertson is the Virtual Head Teacher in Aberdeenshire.
+Since taking up the post in April 2023, Holly and her team have worked closely with care experienced primary and secondary pupils through key staff in their schools, as well as providing support at a strategic level for young people leaving school and children in early years settings.
+In partnership with care experienced pupils, school staff and outside agencies, the team is currently working to create groups within school settings that support children and young people sharing their views, successes, and creating experiences that support their development both in and out of school.
+Holly and her team have also focused on building positive relationships with multi-agency colleagues to develop networks, raise awareness and work towards planning support for pupils to improve their attainment and positive outcomes.

 Dumfries and Galloway, Alison Ferla